top of page

 About

-We are named for St. Francis of Assisi, who believed that God's fingerprints were all over creation.
-In nature, he connected to the Divine Love that connects all things.
-St. Francis of the Woods is a place where all people from every spiritual background can find connection and the Love of the Creator.
-It is a place where all people are welcome.
-Sincere seekers on any of the countless spiritual paths are invited to share the grounds and facilities for worship, study, rest, work, and to be of service to one another, to God, and the Center.
+We are named for St. Francis of Assisi, who saw God's fingerprints in every part of creation.
+In nature, he experienced the Divine Love that connects all things.
+Inspired by his vision, St. Francis of the Woods is a sanctuary where people from all spiritual paths can discover connection and the Creator’s love.
+Here, all are welcome - sincere seekers from any background are invited to share in worship, study, rest, work, and service to one another, to God, and to this sacred space.

 History